-Thorvaldur Gylfason, Inmaculada Martínez-Zarzoso, Per Magnus Wijkman 14 June 2014
+Thorvaldur Gylfason, Inmaculada Martínez-Zarzoso, Per Magnus Wijkman, Saturday, June 14, 2014

 The Ukraine saw EU soft power met by Russian hard power.
 This column argues that the EU should counter this hard power using trade policy, among other policies.
 EU members should agree a common policy and seek support from others to execute this policy.
 To date, the EU’s response has been too little, too late.

 Peter A.G. van Bergeijk, Friday, April 25, 2014

 In reaction to the Crimean crisis, the EU imposed certain sanctions on Russia.
 Russia responded by blacklisting EU and US officials.
 This column discusses the comparative vulnerability of the EU and Russia amid this tit for tat pattern.
 In purely economic terms, the EU is in a much better position than Russia.
 However, political regimes also matter.
 The autocracy score for Russia dampens the impact that the economic sanctions would have politically.
 The democratic nature of the European governments would translate the sanctions imposed by Russia into great political pressure for the EU.
 This makes the Russian tit for tat threat realistic.

 Alvaro González, Leonardo Iacovone, Hari Subhash, Wednesday, February 12, 2014